exasol/dynamodb-virtual-schema/doc/gettingStartedWithSchemaMappingLanguage.md

     AUTHOR_NAME  VARCHAR(20)
 );
 ```
-Note that the nested property `author.name` is mapped to `AUTHOR_NAME`.
+The nested property `author.name` shall be mapped to the column `AUTHOR_NAME`.

-Mapping definition:
+In order to let this adapter create the described mapping we create the following mapping definition:

 ```
 {